doctorray117/minecraft-ondemand/README.md

   else:
     print("desiredCount already at 1")
 ```
 This file is also in this repository in the `lambda` folder.
-Change the region, if needed, to the location of where your ECS Cluster is.
+Change the region on line 6, if needed, to the location of where your ECS Cluster is.
 Then, click the `Deploy` button.
-Finally, head over to the IAM console, locate the role that was created by this lambda function, and add the `ecs.rw.minecraft-service` policy to it so that it will actually work.
+Finally, head over to the IAM console, locate the role that was created by this lambda function, and add the `ecs.rw.minecraft-service` policy we created above to it so that it will actually work.

 Lambda can be very inexpensive when used sparingly.
 For example, this lambda function runs in about 1600ms when starting the container, and in about 500ms if the container is already online.
 This means, running at a 128MB memory allocation, it will cost $0.00000336 the first time the server is launched from an off state, and about $0.00000105 every time someone connects to an online server, because anyone connecting will have to perform a DNS lookup which will trigger your lambda function.
 If you and four friends played once a day for a month, it would come out to $0.0002583, which is 2.6% of a single penny.

 ## Route 53
 Ensure that a domain name you own is set up in Route 53.
+If you don't own one, consider registering one.
+You can use Route 53 for convenience or go to one of the big domain providers.
+Either way, ensure you've got your nameservers set to host out of Route 53 as it's required for the on-demand functionality.

+### Server DNS Record
 Add an A record with a 30 second TTL with a unique name that you will use to connect to your minecraft server.
 Something like minecraft.example.com, or more complex if desired, as every time anyone _in the world_ performs a DNS lookup on this name, your Minecraft server will launch.
+The value of the record is irrelevant because it will be updated every time our container launches.
+Use 1.1.1.1 ot 192.168.1.1 for now if you can't think of anything.

+### Query Logging
+The magic that allows the on-demand idea to work without any "always on" infrastructure comes in here, with Query logging.
+Every time someone looks up a DNS record for your domain, it will hit Route 53 as the authoritative DNS server.
+These queries can be logged and actions performed from them.
+From your hosted zone, click `Configure query logging` on the top right.

+In `Log group` select `Create log group` and use the suggested name with your domain name in the string, `/aws/route53/yourdomainname.com` and click `Create`.

-## IAM Route53 Policy
+## IAM Route 53 Policy
 This policy gives permission to our ECS task to update the A record associated with our minecraft server.
 Retrieve the hosted zone identifier from Route53 and place it in the Resource line within this policy.
 Call it `route53.rw.yourdomainname`.

 Note: This will give your container access to change _all_ records within the hosted zone, and this may not be desirable if you're using this domain for anything else outside of this purpose.
 If you'd like to increase security, you can create a subdomain of the main domain for this purpose.
 This is an advanced use case and the setup is described pretty well within [Delegate Zone Setup].